What Does a Background Check Show?

 Sex Offender Registry

-If you are applying to a position that involves working around children, you can expect for the background check to include a sex offender screening.
-This is acrucial part of working in education, medicince and other areas that are high risk.
-The sex offender registry is also publicly available, but it will show up on background checks.
+If you are applying to a position that involves working around children, you can expect the background check to include a sex offender screening.
+This is crucial to working in education, medicine, and other high-risk areas.
+The sex offender registry is also publicly available but will appear on background checks.

 Credit Report

-While not common, some employers can check your credit history with your written permission.
-Under the Fair Credit Report Act, employers can only see information regarding bankruptcy, accounts in collections and any loan information you may have.
+While rare, some employers can check your credit history with your written permission.
+Under the Fair Credit Report Act, employers can only see information regarding bankruptcy, accounts in collections, and any loan information they may have.
 Employers can never see your credit score.

 Social Media

-Nowadays your social media presence can say a lot about who you are.
-Employers usually check social media accounts to get a better idea of who you are and how you could fit into the work environment.
+Nowadays, your social media presence can say a lot about who you are.
+Employers usually check social media accounts to understand better who you are and how you could fit into the work environment.

-While this practice has its fair share of controversy, many companies do perform social media checks during screening.
-In some states, requiring social media checks is banned, but that doesn’t stop a prospective employer from doing a quick personal media search on the candidate.
-Companies can look for information regarding your beliefs and online conduct and how you may reflect the company’s image.
+While this practice has its fair share of controversy, many companies perform social media checks during screening.
+In some states, requiring social media checks is banned, but a prospective employer must start doing a quick personal media search on the candidate.
+Companies can look for information regarding their beliefs and online conduct and how they may reflect the company’s image.

 Driving record information, if requested, is usually available for up to 10 years.
 The length of time depends on the state.
 Depending on what field you’re applying to, the driving record could be a make-or-break issue for the employer.

 If you are applying for a position that requires licenses and specific skills, employers can request to check those during a background check.
-State and federal licenses can be verified by certain public and third-party background check companies.
+Public and third-party background check companies can verify state and federal licenses.
 If you want to run a background check on yourself, look at these background check services.
 You can compare each one and see what is the best fit.
-The type of licenses, dates, and information on expiration on the licenses can all be verified.
+The type of licenses, dates, and information on the expiration of the licenses can all be verified.

-All types of records can be requested, but there are different laws surrounding how much information can be shared and how old the information can be.
-The important thing to know is that no matter which industry you apply to, a background check is often a required and crucial part of the hiring process.
+All types of records can be requested, but there are different laws surrounding how much information can be shared and how old the data can be.
+The critical thing to know is that no matter which industry you apply to, a background check is often a required and crucial part of the hiring process.